J

 Jack Russell Terrier hunting on starling bird

-Like its parent breed the Jack Russell Terrier, the Jackabee likes to flex its hunting instincts.
+Like its parent breed, the Jack Russell Terrier, the Jackabee likes to flex its hunting instincts.

 Puppies

 Jackabee puppies need to begin obedience training and socialization within the first few months of their lives.
-These dogs should be relatively easy to housebreak, but if you’re struggling at all in this regard, then you might want to buy a crate since puppies will almost never soil their sleeping area.
+These dogs should be relatively easy to housebreak, but if you’re struggling at all in this regard, then you might want to buy a crate since puppies will rarely soil their sleeping area.
 A crate can also calm a dog’s anxiety and provide a safe space for it to retreat into.
 But owners should never treat the crate as a prison to mistreat the dog.

 Young Jackabee (Beagle / Jack Russell cross) puppy sitting on the lawn.